stephentino/estimate_akm/README.md

 ## About the repository

 The purpose of this project is to estimate an AKM-style two-way fixed effects model using Canadian matched employer-employee data.
-Simulated data and some public use programs are provided, since .
-The original code to estimate the AKM-style model with the restricted-access Canadian data are also provided.
+Simulated data and some public use programs are provided, since the Canadian matched employer-employee data are not available to the public.
+The original code used to estimate the AKM-style model with the restricted-access Canadian data are also provided.

 Contents: